melowntech/workshop/tutorials/mars-peaks-and-valleys-searchable-nomenclature.rst

     sudo /etc/init.d/vts-backend-mapproxy force-update

-All right now.
+All right, time to see this in action.
 Point your browser to

 ::